TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 27/Acts 27.25.md

 ---

-Wherefore, sirs, be of good cheer: for I believe God, that it shall be even so as it hath been spoken unto me.
+Therefore, sirs, cheer up!
+For I believe God, that it will be just as it has been spoken to me.